commonhaus/foundation/policies/succession-plan.md

 - **Contribution guidelines:** Describe project build, test, and packaging instructions in `CONTRIBUTING.md`.
 Include criteria for contributions, versioning practices, and preferences in the event of an ownership transition.

+**Open Source**: Project code must be publically accessible on any public code-hosting platform (like GitHub or GitLab).

 Further Reading:

 - `CODEOWNERS`: [About code owners][owners], maintained in `CODEOWNERS` or `.github/CODEOWNERS`